Passive smoking

 What is passive smoking?

 Passive smoking is when you breathe in the cigarette fumes of someone smoking near you.
-In enclosed spaces, like a house or a car, the toxic smoke of a cigarette can linger for over two and a half hours, even with a window wide open, and still get into your lungs.
+That smoke that you breathe in is known as secondhand smoke.
+There is a safe level of secondhand smoke that a person can inhale without consequence, but it all depends on the level of exposure.For example, in enclosed spaces, like a house or a car, the toxic smoke of a cigarette can linger for over two and a half hours, even with a window wide open, meaning you breathe in a lot more smoke.

 What does a cigarette release then?

-Even if a room’s not particularly smoky, 85% of second-hand smoke is invisible and odourless, so you’re still exposed to the toxic cocktail, including 43 cancer-causing carcinogenic agents.
+Even if a room’s not particularly smoky, 85% of second-hand smoke is invisible and odourless.
+So you’re still exposed to the toxic cocktail, including 43 cancer-causing carcinogenic agents.
+It’s also important to note that when someone breathes in second hand smoke they are at greater risks of developing a lung condition.

 What are the health implications of passive smoking?

-Passive smokers are exposed to the same health risks as smokers.
+Smokers expose passive smokers to the same health risks as them.

 In the short-term this can be: